flowroute/flowroute-sdk-v3-nodejs/README.md

 #### lookUpAMessageDetailRecord(messageId)

-The method accepts a message `id` in MDR2 format and `callback` as parameters which you can learn more about in the [API Reference](https://developer.flowroute.com/api/messages/v2.1/look-up-a-message-detail-record/).
+The function accepts a message `id` in MDR2 format and `callback` as parameters which you can learn more about in the [API Reference](https://developer.flowroute.com/api/messages/v2.1/look-up-a-message-detail-record/).
 ##### Example Request
 ```node
 message_id = result['data'][0]['id']